 4. Savings from Reduced Paperwork

 The FMCSA estimates the introduction of e-logs will save the industry $1.6 billion in paperwork alone, approximately $705 per driver per year.
-By automating the process of logging duty status, drivers can now benefit in that hours previously spent on administrative tasks can now be turned into billable driving hours.
+By automating the process of logging duty status, drivers can now benefit.
+The hours previously spent on administrative tasks can now be turned into billable driving hours.

 5. Access to a Broader set of Fleet Management Solutions